Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Secrets of the Texas Criminal Justice System and Your Rights

-In order to prove a robbery charge, the prosecution will have to prove beyond a reasonable doubt that the individual accused has deprived another of their property, or attempted to deprive another of their property by some sort of force, threat, or physical confrontation.
+In order to prove a robbery or theft charge, the prosecution will have to prove beyond a reasonable doubt that the individual accused has deprived another of their property.
+Or attempted to deprive another of their property by some sort of force, threat, or physical confrontation.

 A knowledgeable robbery lawyer in Lubbock can help prepare a defense strategy against an individual’s charge.
 Further, they will be able to assist in reducing or dismissing any penalties the accused individual may be facing.